dtolnay/syn/README.md

 Syn is a parsing library for parsing a stream of Rust tokens into a syntax tree of Rust source code.

-Currently this library is geared toward the [custom derive] use case but contains some APIs that may be useful for Rust procedural macros more generally.
+Currently this library is geared toward use in Rust procedural macros, but contains some APIs that may be useful more generally.

 [custom derive]: https://github.com/rust-lang/rfcs/blob/master/text/1681-macros-1.1.md